Air fryer bananas are a quick and easy dessert that can’t be beat when you need something sweet in a hurry!

 The beauty of air frying the bananas is that the air fryer essentially roasts them bringing out their natural sweetness even if they’ve still got a tinge of green on the outside.

 I personally love bananas at this ripeness stage so they never make it to having brown spots in my house!
+If they do though, I’m usually making double chocolate banana bread with them.

 In fact, to hold up to the air frying process it’s best the bananas are ripe but not too ripe where they’ve become mushy.